 Can you provide three references to confirm the quality of your work within the waste management industry?

 Whenever seeking out professional services, it's always good to get firsthand references that can speak to the professionalism and expertise of that company.
 Three is a reasonable amount to request.

-Make sure the references confirm the company’s ability to do the exact work you need done.
+Make sure the references confirm the company's ability to do the exact work you need done.
 After all, performing a lab pack and knowing how to properly dispose of regulated medical waste are two very different things.
 Hazardous waste management is a potentially dangerous job.
-A proven track record of success is important to establish.
+Providing and verifying a proven track record of success is important.

-Do you have the proper equipment to perform university waste management tasks?
+Do you have the proper equipment to perform college or university waste management tasks?

-Universities can be logistically difficult to navigate, find parking, and so on.
-If the company you’re considering only has forty-eight-foot eighteen-wheelers, this could be a problem for easily and safely getting around campus.
+Small-town colleges or large universities can be logistically difficult to navigate, especially when it comes to parking.
+If the company you're considering only has forty-eight-foot long eighteen-wheelers, it might be difficult to easily and safely navigate around campus.
 Opt for companies with the flexibility and diversity of equipment to accommodate your needs.